lrdj/humansystems.io/XD/index.md

 ## Task 6

-As a team please discuss the following question:
+As a team, please discuss the following question:

 Something in this museum of interesting things was more interesting than the other things.
 Assuming you could have anything in the museum to take home with you, what would it be?